JayBirthariya581/Hyper-Local-Live-Weather-Tracking-System-IOT-Project/README.md

 ### Practical Use Cases
 - The app is not just for checking the weather; it has practical applications.
 For example, it can alert you when it starts raining so you can bring in your laundry or tell you if your plants are getting enough sunlight.

-## How to Use
-- [Download the Android app](#) from the Google Play Store (Coming Soon).
-- Install the app on your Android device.
-- Open the app and grant location permission.
-- The app will automatically detect your location and provide real-time weather information.

 ## Contributing
 Contributions to this project are welcome.
 If you find a bug or have a feature request, please open an issue on the Github repository.
 If you would like to contribute code, please fork the repository and create a pull request.